-If there’s one thing older students can agree on, it’s that returning to study is really challenging!
-I wish someone told me what to expect before I went back to uni.
-So here are 10 tips on balancing it all, which I’ve learned along the way:
+If there’s one thing older students can agree on, it’s that returning to study can be quite challenging!
+I wish someone told me what to expect before I went back to uni at an older age, so I thought to compile 10 tips I’ve learned along the way:

 1. Learn to Live on a Budget

 Some students vacate their full-time income to pursue study.
 One thing is for sure, when a household income is dramatically reduced, life can be challenging on the home front.